Review: Get the right fit and sound with the Jabra Elite 7 Pro

 Jabra Elite 7 Pro: What's not good

-While I understand the process in customizing ANC, I don't really get why it has to be mandatory.
-For some, the default might be fine, especially when using the Elite 7 Pro in quieter places.
-In force-feeding the customization, Jabra is also confusing the process.
+While I understand the process of customizing ANC, I don't get why it has to be mandatory.
+The default might be fine for some, especially when using the Elite 7 Pro in quieter places.
+However, in force-feeding the customization, Jabra is also confusing the process.
 For example, the first step is to use a vertical slider to see how much it kicks in.
 It's pointless to do unless you have noise in the background.
-The second step lets you adjust balance from left to right, in case you need the effect to be more pronounced on one side over the other.
+The second step lets you adjust balance from left to right in case you need the effect to be more pronounced on one side over the other.
 With those done, you are good to go, but it's a hassle to start.

-While I understand the process in customizing ANC, I don't really get why it has to be mandatory.
+While I understand the process of customizing ANC, I don't get why it has to be mandatory.

-The MyFit section is also something you don't really need to go through if you feel comfortable with any of the three tip sizes.
-The Elite 7 Pro were built really well for that purpose, and I suspect MyFit will feel like a redundant exercise.
+The MyFit section is also something you don't need to go through if you feel comfortable with any of the three tip sizes.
+The Elite 7 Pro were built well for that purpose, and I suspect MyFit will feel like a redundant exercise.

-While I always like having auto-pause to cease playback when I remove one earbud, as well as using only one earbud in mono, I wish Jabra just included multipoint connections.
-It would be great to listen to tunes or do a video call on a computer and still pick up a call when it comes in from my phone.
-To be fair, Jabra is going to enable that with a firmware update, though it's not clear exactly when that's coming.
-It's a weird omission, given Jabra's prior earbuds included that feature out of the box.

 Jabra Elite 7 Pro: Competition